NataliaKuzkina/danish-dolphins-privacy/index.md

 ### c) User-Generated Content

-* Photos uploaded by users
+* Photos and videos uploaded by users
 * Dolphin sighting information (such as descriptions and observations)

 ---